alvarag/AutomaticPhytolithClassification/README.md

 ## Citation policy
-The code was implemented by Jose-Francisco Diez-Pastor.
+The code was implemented by Jose-Francisco Díez-Pastor.

 ### Cite this software as:
 (under review process)